Salts Mill and David Hockney

 Some Saltaire History

 Saltaire is a perfect example of a Victorian village.
-Sir Titus Salt built what is now known as Salts Mill a grand textile mill in 1853, which employed over 3000 workers.
-He also built churches, schools and houses for the workforce, which still remains today.
+Sir Titus Salt built the grand textile mill in 1853, which in its time employed over 3000 workers.
+Within the village he also built churches, schools and houses for the workforce, which still remain for visitors to see today.
+Titus Salt chose Saltaire as he was determined to escape the polluted and overcrowded town centre for the benfit of his workforce.

 1853 Gallery David Hockney